yunkunrao/tendermint.com/src/content/intro/getting-started/install.md

 See `tendermint version` and `tendermint --help` for more.

-If it does not work, see below.
+If it does not work, see Troubleshooting below.

 To start a one-node blockchain with a simple in-process application: